NREL/streamm-tools/doc/source/_static/lattice.rst

     [ 25.
 0. 0.]
 25.0

-We can also turn pbcs off and calculated the distance
+We can also turn pbcs off and calculate the distance

 .. code:: python